Mumbai: Among the otherwise brightly-lit courtrooms of the metropolitan magistrate courts in south Mumbai, the gloomy room number 8 stands out.

 He says, his father would recall his childhood in Bargaon village, somewhere in West Bengal’s Bardaman district.
 “We would dream of visiting our native place.
 But since we had no one living there, we never could,” Shaikh tells this reporter.

 But this simple reality did not deter the police when they launched a “concerted operation” to flush out “Bangladeshi infiltrators” from Reay Road.
 The police team, comprising over three dozen people, had barged into Shaikh’s house at 2 am on May 2, 2017.
 The police claimed they had received a tip-off that a Bangladeshi family had recently started living here.
-The police record claims Shaikh, on arrest, had accepted that he was a Bangladeshi.
+The police record claims Shaikh, on arrest, had accepted that he was a “Bangladeshi”.
 Shaikh, however, told The Wire he was beaten up and forcibly asked to accept the charges.

 “They rounded us all up and took us to the police station.
 All the adults were taken along, and the kids were left behind with my sister-in-law who had delivered her second child only two days before the raid.
 They beat me and my son up for two days continuously,” Shaikh says.

 In all, six people were arrested, and they had to spend between three and seven months in jail before being released on a bail of Rs 15,000 each, summing up to Rs 1.5 lakh – an amount too large for a family working as daily wagers.
-Since their arrest, and eventual bail, Shaikh has lost several jobs, and the zeal to fend for his family.
+Since their arrest, and eventual bail, Shaikh has lost several jobs, and also the zeal to fend for his family.
 “I have had to keep visiting the court, which kept me away from work,” he says.
 His wife, Rahima, has meanwhile stepped in and has ever since been working as a domestic worker to care for the family.

 The inconsistency in the police action can be seen from the charges levelled against Shaikh’s family.
 While Muzamin and his family were booked, the police did not initiate any action against his other blood relatives living in the same locality.
 “By the police’s logic, they should have been identified as undocumented immigrants too.
-But since the informer them showed just our house, they were spared,” Muzamin points out.
+But since the informer showed them just our house, they were spared,” Muzamin points out.

 After two years, and on having changed a few lawyers and spent a few lakhs on the trial, additional chief metropolitan magistrate H.B.
 Sirsalkar on August 19 finally acquitted Shaikh and his family of all charges.
 “It is a bittersweet feeling.
 My family is under huge debt.
 Although the court has given a favourable order, who will pay up for all the expenses incurred in the process of proving our nationality?”
 Rahima asks.